| Summary and Conclusions PhthalatesPolyvinyl Chloride (PVC, or Vinyl) is one of the most commonly used materials in the

 in laboratory animals following longer exposure, including damage to the liver and kidney

+and, in some cases, effects on the reproductive tract.
 The limited research available to date on the composition of phthalates in PVC toys has

 raised concerns over the potential for exposure of children to these chemicals.
 Despite